Deaerator: Tray-type

-Spray-type deaerator
+Spray-type

-As shown in Figure 2, the typical spray-type deaerator is a horizontal vessel which has a preheating section (E) and a deaeration section (F).
-The two sections are separated by a baffle (C).
+The typical spray-type deaerator is a horizontal vessel which has a preheating section and a deaeration section.
+The two sections are separated by a baffle.
 Low-pressure steam enters the vessel through a sparger in the bottom of the vessel.

-The boiler feedwater is sprayed into section (E) where it is preheated by the rising steam from the sparger.
-The purpose of the feedwater spray nozzle (A) and the preheat section is to heat the boiler feedwater to its saturation temperature to facilitate stripping out the dissolved gases in the following deaeration section.
+The boiler feedwater is sprayed into section where it is preheated by the rising steam from the sparger.
+The purpose of the feedwater spray nozzle and the preheat section is to heat the boiler feedwater to its saturation temperature to facilitate stripping out the dissolved gases in the following deaeration section.
 The preheated feedwater then flows into the deaeration section (F), where it is deaerated by the steam rising from the sparger system.
 The gases stripped out of the water exit via the vent at the top of the vessel.
 Again, some designs may include a vent condenser to trap and recover any water entrained in the vented gas.
 Also again, the vent line usually includes a valve and just enough steam is allowed to escape with the vented gases to provide a small and visible telltale plume of steam.
 The deaerated boiler feedwater is pumped from the bottom of the vessel to the steam generating boiler system.
 Silencers (optional) have been used for reducing venting noise levels in the Deaerator equipment industry.

-Vacuum deaerator
+Vacuum deaerators

 Deaerators are also used to remove dissolved gases from products such as food, personal care products, cosmetic products, chemicals, and pharmaceuticals to increase the dosing accuracy in the filling process, to increase product shelf stability, to prevent oxidative effects (e.g. discolouration, changes of smell or taste, rancidity), to alter pH, and to reduce packaging volume.
 Vacuum deaerators are also used in the petrochemical field.

 In 1921 a tank with vacuum pump for removing gases was used in Pittsburgh.
 In 1934 and 1940 a tank with vacuum pump for removing gases were used in Indiana.

-Dynamic deaerator
+Vacuum deaerators can be rubber lined on the inside to protect the steel heads and shell from corrosion.